Algorithms for optimal control of hybrid systems with sliding motion: Optimal control problem with sliding modes and piecewise smooth controls

-It can be shown that the set ${\mathcal U}$ is compact (since we assume that $U$ is compact) and this fact can be used to prove the convergence of {\it Algorithm} without referring to relaxed controls (cf. \cite{py99}).
+Since we assume that the set ${\mathcal U}$ is compact we can prove the convergence of {\it Algorithm} without referring to relaxed controls (cf. \cite{py99}).
 However, we still need to introduce two additional hypotheses.
-The first one concerns the functions defining the objective and constraints:
+The first one concerns the functions defining the objective and constraints: \begin{description} \item[{\bf (H4)}] $\phi$, $g_i^1$, $i\in E$, $g_j^2$, $j\in I$ are continuously differentiable functions. \end{description}